gagankukalwork/ai-event-concierge/README.md

 # AI Event Concierge

 An AI-powered event planning assistant that suggests venues for event ideas and stores them in a database for future reference.
-Built with React (frontend), Express (backend), Supabase (database), and deployed on Vercel and Railway.
+Built with React (frontend), Express (backend), postgres insurance railway , and deployed on Vercel and Railway.

 ## Live Demo
 - Frontend (Vercel): https://ai-event-concierge-git-main-gagankukalworks-projects.vercel.app/